james-hadoop/data-juicer/docs/DJ_agents.md

   - [AgentScope](https://github.com/agentscope-ai/agentscope)
   - [DataJuicer](https://github.com/datajuicer/data-juicer)

-**Contributing**: Welcome to submit Issues and Pull Requests to improve AgentScope, DataJuicer Agent, and DataJuicer.
+**Contributing**: Welcome to submit Issues and Pull Requests to improve AgentScope, DataJuicer Agents, and DataJuicer.
 If you encounter problems during use or have feature suggestions, please feel free to contact us.